juliengossa/twitter-to-bsky/README.md

 - Whenever the target tags are used in middle of a thread, tweets might be posted multiple times.
 - ALT text for media are not supported.
+- Animation media (e.g. gif) are not supported by bluesky at this time, and thus are converted in signe jpeg.
+- Media of size greater than 975kb will not be posted due to bluesky size limitation.

 ### Thanks to